ipspace/netlab/docs/netlab/initial.md

   -m [MODULE], --module [MODULE]
                         Deploy module-specific configuration (optionally including a
-                        list of modules separated by commas) -o [OUTPUT], --output [OUTPUT]
+                        list of modules separated by commas) -c, --custom          Deploy custom configuration templates (specified in "config" group or node attribute) --fast                Use "free" strategy in Ansible playbook for faster configuration deployment
+  -o [OUTPUT], --output [OUTPUT]
                         Create a directory with initial configurations instead of deploying them